mattmcguin/reading-list/README.md

 # reading-list

-A small application to track progress of readers
+A React App built with Apollo, GraphQL, Express, and MongoDB to keep track of books a user has read, is currently reading, and wants to read.